PrayerKeyPrayerKey

 Quick Summary

 Matthew 27:30 is a verse from the book of Matthew in the New Testament.
+The KJV reads: "And they spit upon him, and took the reed, and smote him on the head."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Matthew 27:30